NullVoxPopuli/form-data-utils/README.md

 (or else the `<form>` element doesn't know what inputs are relevant)

 This will provide values for all types of controls/fields,
-- input: text, checkbox, radio, etc
+- input: text, checkbox (and checkbox arrays), radio, etc
 - select
   - behavior is fixed from browser default behavior, where only the most recently selected value comes through in the FormData.
 This fix only affects `<select multiple>`
+- submitter (the button/etc that causes the form to submit (if it has a name attribute))

 ## Installation